eProsima/vulcanexus/docs/rst/tutorials/cloud/edge_edge_repeater_cloud/edge_edge_repeater_cloud.rst

         .. note::

-            As stated :ref:`here <warning_lan>`, change the ROS 2 Domain Id if running the edge and cloud applications on the same LAN.
+            As stated :ref:`here <warning_lan_edge_edge>`, change the ROS 2 Domain Id if running the edge and cloud applications on the same LAN.

 The important points to note in this application are the following: